edibotopic/write-height/README.md

 Click the <kbd>browse</kbd> button to select a file on your phone, tablet or computer.
 The image will then be shown on screen as a 3D render.
-You can rotate around the 3D model by dragging with the left mouse button or by swiping across your touchscreen.
+You can rotate around the 3D model by dragging over the model with the left mouse button or by swiping across your touchscreen.
 Zooming is controlled using a scroll-wheel or by pinching on a touchscreen.
 Panning can be achieved by holding <kbd>ctrl</kbd>
 and the left mouse button or simply the right mouse button.
+Arrow keys can also be used to control the camera as long as the model is focused (i.e., it has been clicked).

 Once a file is uploaded buttons will appear that allow you to download the 3D file.
 There are three options currently: `.obj`, `.glb` or `.stl`.
 The `.stl`